LAB – Quantum Sensing With Solid State Spins (Week 2)#

 , and pyserial

 .
-Then, connect the power supply’s USB port to the laptop.
+Then, ensure the power supply’s USB port is connected to the computer.
 Run the following cell to determine which serial port it occupies.

 import serial.tools.list_ports